dzestudio/dz-framework/README.md

 DZ Framework
 ============

 DZ Framework is an ultra little PHP classes package provided by [DZ Estúdio](http://www.dzestudio.com.br).
-Its features are a hash generator and a geocode class.
+Its features are a hash generator and a geographic conversions class.

 Components
 ----------